 This article will show you how to approve and decline leave using the Deputy web application and will cover:

-If you are aware of a new leave request that you need to decline, you need to leave a comment explaining to the employee the reason for declining the leave, and click Decline & Notify Employee.
+If you are aware of a new leave request that you need to decline, you need to leave a comment explaining to the team member the reason for declining the leave, and click Decline & Notify Team Member.

-Deputy will notify the employee by email and push notification, and the status of the leave request and your comment will be visible to them in both the notification and their Me tab.
+Deputy will notify the team member by email and push notification, and the status of the leave request and your comment will be visible to them in both the notification and their Me tab.

 Leave approval workflow

 When it comes to approving new leave requests, your workflow may depend on the reporting hierarchy in your organisation.